wp-plugins/contact-call-plugin/readme.txt

 Contact-Call is a hosted, cloud based telephony service and does not need you to install any additional hardware or software.
 Simply configure the plugin to suit your preferences and you should be up and running in minutes.

+= How is this different from Skype call me buttons? =

+Contact Call offers not just skype call function.
+Besides, website visitors can you in two other options - from one click browser VoIP call or by dialing a local number in any of the 40 countries the service is provided to reach your business.
+The calls can be forwarded to any phone, IM or mobile.

 = It doesn't work yet, what to do? =

 Please visit http://www.pbxplus.com/push2call.jsp or send us an email at support@pbxplus.com and we will help you with the installation.

 == Usage ==

 After enabling the plug in, head on to the plugin customization page to change settings and integrate it's look and feel with your site.
 When done, enable it by visiting the account configuration page and completing the instant signup process.

+This plugin works seamlessly and you can answer calls from webvisitors even if you have any other chat plugins such as zopim, Banckle live chat or clickdesk running to offer live support chat.
+Even if you do not use any of these text live chat plugins, you can give this free call plugin a try to increase sales and conversions through your website.

 == Installation ==